SwimRun Isles of Scilly

 It was difficult to see the orange exit flag from 2km away, (over a mile), but there was an orange windsock on the shore for the small airstrip on Tresco, so I aimed for that.

 I had talked to some locals before the race about the currents we could expect.
-I aimed to the right of the exit, as we had started at High Tide, and the tidal ebb current was flowing from right to left on every swim leg.
+I aimed to the right of the exit, as we had started bang on High Tide, and the tidal ebb current was flowing from right to left on every swim leg.

 There was only one other team swimming to my right - everybody else was off to the left, some by quite a long way!
 It's hard to say if they were being carried off course by the current, or whether they were just aiming too far left for the exit.